jhoelzel/jhoelzel.github.io/_posts/2024-09-05-kubernetes-custom-images.md

 - **Go-Based Access Proxy**: The **Teleport Access Proxy** (written in Go) was baked into the images to provide secure, auditable access to each node.
 This ensured compliance with strict security and access control policies, with minimal post-deployment configuration.
 - **Fast Provisioning**: Node provisioning times were reduced to minutes, even in a highly regulated environment.
 With everything pre-configured in the image, nodes could immediately join the cluster without needing time-consuming cloud-init scripts or additional configuration steps.

-The remaining infrastructure—such as networking, firewalls, and VPCs—was managed through **Terraform**, allowing for a highly automated and consistent deployment process.
+The remaining infrastructure-such as networking, firewalls, and VPCs-was managed through **Terraform**, allowing for a highly automated and consistent deployment process.
 This combination of custom images and Terraform greatly simplified the process of deploying compliant, secure, and scalable infrastructure.

 ### Avoiding Cloud Provider Limitations